utdata/icj-cli-tools/lectures/bash/bash-04-commands.md

 # Commands in bash

+These are some common commands used in bash.

 | To do this               | Mac   | Windows       | Notes |
 |--------------------------|-------|---------------|-------|
 | print working directory  | pwd   | pwd           |       |